1967 Humble beginnings

 Mindful of the rising expectations in the self-funding market, namely purchasers requiring a minimum of 12sq meters usable floor-space, plus en-suite bathroom facilities, the pace of redeveloping the portfolio needed to increase.

 In 2014, we successfully made bids to the HCA to invest a further £45M to replace four of the former KCC homes – St Martins, Woodgate, Greensted and The Dynes.

 2016 One door shuts, another opens

 Our flagship care home, Barnes Lodge opened for business.
 Residents from the former Woodgate home moved across, meaning work could start on the extra care housing scheme next door.

 In 2017, the organisation celebrated its 50th anniversary.
 2017 also saw us leave the Abbeyfield movement and move forward as an independent organisation.
 Growing exponentially throughout our 50 years of operation, we decided we were in a strong enough position to manage our local operations and take forward our own strategic plans for growth and development in the local region.

 Two new extra care housing schemes, in Tonbridge and Larkfield, open their doors.
 Both schemes showed signs of success from the outset, with the rented units being oversubscribed.
 At Tonbridge, apartments were also available to buy through Older Person’s Shared Ownership (OPSO), our maiden voyage with selling homes.

 2019 Breaking new ground

-Work starts on site at two further extra care housing schemes in Wateringbury and Kemsing, both are due for completion in 2020.
+Work starts on site at two further extra care housing schemes in Wateringbury and Kemsing.
 Both schemes will offer apartments to rent via the local authority, to buy through OPSO and to buy on the open market.
-Staying true to our original ethos and values, 82% of all of our homes built between 2018 and 2020 are classed as affordable housing.
+Staying true to our original ethos and values, 82% of all of our homes built since 2018 are classed as affordable housing.